AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 ### Reflection with more than two blockchains

+If we can do reflection between two chains, can we also do reflection between three chains?

 guess: extending the Bitcoin + Ethereum example to, say, Bitcoin + Ethereum + Litecoin will provide the security benefits of all 3. it should be additive. a doublespend would require a doublespend against all 3.

 ### Reflection with PoS chains / otherwise unsafe consensus algs (like PoA)